This article was last updated in September 2019

 One consequence of this increase in cybercrime is the increasing levels of interest and projected growth in the cybersecurity services industry.
 As governments and companies strive to protect themselves from the online threat, they continue to invest in and drive spending across the entire cybersecurity sector.
 This presents a particularly compelling investment opportunity.

 For investors looking to gain exposure to the growing cybersecurity sector, BetaShares offers the Global Cybersecurity ETF (ASX Code: HACK).
-HACK currently has exposure to the 36 largest companies in the Cybersecurity sector from around the world, all of whom are working to beat the cyber-criminals at their own game!
-And while past results should never be used as a guide for the future, the performance of these companies so far has indicated the potential associated with this investment theme, with the performance of the fund since inception in August 2016 to end May 2018 being approximately 20% p.a.
+HACK currently has exposure to approximately 40 largest companies in the Cybersecurity sector from around the world, all of whom are working to beat the cyber-criminals at their own game!
+And while past results should never be used as a guide for the future, the performance of these companies so far has indicated the potential associated with this investment theme, with the performance of the fund since inception in August 2016 to end September 2019 being approximately 20% p.a.

 Past performance is not an indicator of future performance.
 Returns are calculated in Australian dollars using net asset value per unit at the start and end of the specified period and do not reflect brokerage or the bid ask spread that investors incur when buying and selling units on the ASX.
 Returns are after fund management costs, assume reinvestment of any distributions and do not take into account tax paid as an investor in the Fund.